isItObservable/Episode-10---FluentD-tutorial/README.md

 ```
 curl -L https://istio.io/downloadIstio | sh -
 ```
-This command download the latest version of istio ( in our case iostio 1.10.2) compatible with our operating system.
+This command downloads the latest version of Istio (in our case, Istio 1.10.2) compatible with our operating system.
-2. Add istioctl to you PATH
+2. Add istioctl to your PATH
 ```
 cd istio-1.10.3
 ```
-this directory contains samples with addons .
+This directory contains samples with addons.
 We will refer to it later.
 ```
 export PATH=$PWD/bin:$PATH
 ```
 ### 1. Install Istio

 #### a.
 Deployment of Istio
-To enable Istio , you need to install istio with the following settings
+To enable Istio, you need to install istio with the following settings
  ```
 istioctl install --set profile=demo -y
  ```

 #### b.
 Label the hipster-shop namespace

-Then we want to instruct istio to automatically inject the envoy Proxy to all the pods of our Hipster-shop application so we will label the namesapce : hipster-shop
+Then we want to instruct Istio to automatically inject the Envoy Proxy into all the pods of our Hipster-shop application So we will label the namespace: hipster-shop
 ```
 kubectl label namespace hipster-shop istio-injection=enabled
 ```